KAdamek/AccRQA/docs/src/install.rst

      make install

 Suitable CUDA architecture is selected by nvcc when compiling because the default option for CUDA is ``-DCUDA_ARCH="native"``.
 However, if you need to specify the CUDA architecture, use ``-DCUDA_ARCH="x.y"`` flag, where x and y are major and minor compute capability on NVIDIA GPU.
-For example, for architecture `7.0`, do
+For example, for architecture `7.0`, use

   .. code-block:: bash